Canon 30D vs Olympus E-P5

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 30D and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The 30D was replaced by the Canon 40D, while the E-P5 does not have a direct successor.
+The 30D was replaced by the Canon 40D, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.